matching pictures

 Matching two similar pictures or two parts of the same picture activities is a fun way to learn new vocabulary.
 Matching activities are numerous and can be adapted to fit different age groups.

-Benefits of Matching Pictures activities:
+Benefits of Matching Pictures Activities:

 • Introduce new concepts and enhance attention to detail